New to CSU?

 - Made sure that you have a current student/staff ID card?
-You'll need this to borrow material at the library and for photocopying in the library.
+You'll need this to borrow material at the library and for printing, copying and scanning in the library.

-- Checked out the Library Orientation Toolbox?
+- Checked the Library Orientation Toolbox?
 Worked out where we are located and when we're open?

 Do you know how to:

 - Locate journal databases that are important for your area of research?

 - Save searches, create journal table of contents (TOC) and search alerts for your research topics and use the more advanced functions on databases?

 - Set Google Scholar preferences to include links to CSU online journals, and allow you to save references to your EndNote library?